Annemarie S. Kidder, PhD, IHM Associate

 Program Brochure/Registration Form

-Francis J Dail, SJKathie Budesky, IHM, MAFrancis J. Daly, SJ, MDiv, is on the staff of Manresa Jesuit Retreat House in Bloomfield Hills, MI.
-He has extensive experience in spiritual direction and was master of novices for the Detroit and Chicago Provinces of the Society of Jesus and Tertian Director for Jesuits from four continents.
+Francis J. Daly, SJ, is a staff member and the former executive director of Manresa Jesuit Retreat House in Bloomfield Hills, MI.
+He was the Master of Novices for the Detroit and Chicago Provinces of the Society of Jesus and the Tertian Director for Jesuits from four continents.

 Program Brochure/Registration Form